 In my experience, my family wished there was something they could have done to prevent my incarceration.
-I told them that I don’t know why it happened to me, but there was nothing they could’ve done to prevent it.
-It’s just the system and I don’t know why it happened to me.
+I told them that I don’t know why it happened to me, but there was nothing they could’ve done to prevent it, it’s just the system.
 My mom felt as if she had to do something to make my prison camp stay easier and my return a successful one.
-I was trying to avoid getting her in my mess until I learned that by helping me, it was also helping her; it was healing her.
+I was trying to avoid getting her in my mess until I learned that by helping me, it was also helping and healing her.
 Other family members also wished they could do more to make my return from prison easier.

 Once I was in prison camp, my parents became active partners in my post-prison strategy.
 Now, they were not an emotional quarterback sitting on the sidelines, they were in the game and controlling the outcome.
-They sent me books to help me learn a trade so I could find a better job.
-They also sent me magazines and newspapers so I could stay current on events at home.
+They sent me books to help me learn a trade so that I could find a better job.
+They also sent me magazines and newspapers so that I could stay current on events at home.
 Not only did that help me stay up to date with everything going on in my city of Sacramento, but it gave me business ideas that I was able to work on while in prison.
 When I told my family how I was putting ideas together because of those magazines and journals, their minds were at ease.

-My mother helped me type my novel that I had hand-written in prison camp, which is still unpublished.
-However, the pages she typed helped reduce the amount of time I spend typing it.
+My mother helped me type my novel that I had handwritten in prison camp.
+The pages she typed helped reduce the amount of time I spent typing the final draft.
 In fact, when I got home, I worked on the novel until my hard drive crashed.
-I lost the whole novel except for what she had saved on her computer.
+I lost the entire novel except for what she had saved on her computer.
 I am so thankful to her, not only for this but for all her support along the way.
 She even helped me with my driver’s license.
 She mailed me a form that wiped out my entire financial penalty because I was in prison.
-I didn’t know about that.
+I didn’t know that was possible.
 However, she was the one who did the research online to find it.
-Also, she was online researching several ideas for me and downloading articles that supported or conflicted with my ideas.
+Also, she was online researching several ideas for me and downloading articles that supported or were in conflict with my ideas.

-One of my ideas was to create a blog about random ideas and articles I wrote about in prison.
-That idea is now my blog at www.pyersedandridge.com where I talk about my post-prison journey and my past.
-Another idea was working on fundraiser ideas to help an organization, which I cannot name, that I have been a part of for several years.
+One of my ideas was to create a blog about random topics and articles I wrote while in prison.
+That idea is now my blog at www.pyersedandridge.com where I talk about my past and my post prison journey.
+Another idea I was working on were fundraisers to help an organization, which I cannot name, that I have been a part of for several years.
 I also worked out an idea to sell books online, which I’m doing now.
-When my mom visited me, I explained in details how she was helping me and how she was giving me so much optimism.
-I didn’t like discussing my prison life to her while visiting with her, but I could see that once she saw me in good health and saw my positive spirit, she was more comfortable.
-She would have visited more but she felt didn’t need to keep seeing me and she hated the drive to Herlong.
+When my mom visited me, I explained in detail how she was helping me and how she was giving me so much optimism.
+I didn’t like discussing my prison life while she was visiting, but I could see that once she saw me in good health and saw my positive spirit, she was more comfortable.
+She would have visited more, but she felt she didn’t need to keep seeing me because she hated the drive to Herlong.

-This was reposted on www.prisonthehiddensentence.com
+This was re-posted on www.prisonthehiddensentence.com